 Spring and Autumn are probably the best times to visit for moderate temperatures.

-Fortunately, Budapest is a brilliant city to explore on foot.
+Fortunately, the city is brilliant to explore on foot, even with just two days in Budapest.
 However, it does also have an excellent and inexpensive public transport system, primarily made up of trams, the metro and buses.

 Alternatively, a sightseeing tour is one of the best ways to understand Budapest and can save your feet a little too.
 There are plenty of local tour companies operating in Budapest, but you can arrange a brilliant day tour in advance through GetYourGuide: